jo824/using-kit/using-go/second.md

 Here's an example of explicit vs derived initialization
 ```
 // NewT is a method on type T above that returns a newly create T struct
-// a method is just a function with a special receiver, in this case T.
+// a method is just a function with a special receiver, in this case type T.
 func (t T) NewT(a,b int)(T){
 }

-var myStruct T = t.newT(val1,val2) //explicit - assuming type T has this method associated with it.
+var myStruct T = t.newT(val1,val2) //explicit - assuming type T has this method associated with it.This isn't some built in constructor
 mystruct := t.newT(val1,val2)      //derived
 ```